geyang/variational_autoencoder_pytorch/README.md

 #### Reparameterization

+Stochastic nodes where the output is drawn from bernoulli and categorical distributions are not differentiable.
+This reparametrization trick is born exactly to solve this problem.
+The following trick takes the random drawing off the main branch of the computation graph, and places it inside a normally distributed random variable.
+Drawing the following graph on paper will help you understand it better.

-Here you want to take the *mean* and *variance* from the encoder, and randomly generate an embedded vector according to those parameters.
+1. first you take the *mean* and *variance* from the encoder
+2. draw a random vector from a normal distribution
+3. use this random vector as the entropy source, to generate a backward differentiable embedded vector that has the given *mean* and *variance*.

 In pyTorch this would be: